Friday

 The art teacher inspired awe in Brown.
 She taught him how to reuse baby food jars by melting the glass and adding marbles to the mix to create paper weights.
 The teacher had traveled to Hong Kong, China and Hiroshima, Japan after World War II.
 She saw how people were forced to recycle and reuse items out of necessity after the war.
 This left an impression on Brown.

 In 1985, Brown and his artist wife, Kim, bought the half-acre property off Fletcher Avenue and Morris Bridge Road.
-For two decades the two small wooden shacks, built around 1965, that now house the gallery operated as a bait and tackle shop.

 In 1981, Brown resurrected the Hong Kong Willie name from his childhood art class.
 In the early 1980s, both he and his wife, Kim, began upcycling trash into art.
 Brown entered another world when he left his mainstream lifestyle behind — he joined the art scene and booked rock bands at the same time.